Trump touts 'great' Saudi-Russia oil deal to halt price rout, but details unclear

 The immense decline in demand sent oil prices to their lowest levels since 2002, close to $20 per barrel, hitting budgets of oil-producing nations and dealing a huge blow to the U.S. shale oil industry, which cannot compete at low prices.

-Russian Energy Minister Alexander Novak said on Thursday that Moscow was no longer planning to raise output and was ready to cooperate with the Organization of the Petroleum Exporting Countries and other producers to stabilize the market.
+Russian Energy Minister Alexander Novak said on Thursday that Moscow was no longer planning to raise output and was ready to cooperate with OPEC and other producers to stabilize the market.

 It was not clear when Saudi Arabia’s proposed emergency OPEC meeting could be held.